dizhang168/reading-flow/reading-flow-vs-tabindex.md

 to

-The order within a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) is determined by each element's [tabindex value](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-value) and the order within a [reading-flow focus navigation scope](TBD), by the special rules provided by the **reading flow sequential navigation search algorithm**.
+The order within a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) is determined by each element's [tabindex value](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-value) and, the order within a [reading-flow focus navigation scope](TBD) is determined by the rules provided by the **sequential navigation search algorithm**.

-### Changes to section 6.6.3 The tabindex attribute

-Under **If the value is greater than zero**, add at the end:

-If element is a reading flow item, set its tabindex default value to 0.

 ### Changes to new section 6.6.4 The reading flow